-The Hot Work permit checklist shall be filled out after the person issuing the permit has physically inspected the work site and prior to beginning Hot Work.
+The Hot Work permit checklist shall be filled out after the person issuing the permit has physically inspected the work site and before beginning Hot Work.
 The appropriate signatures are required before the work begins.
 The Operations Coordinator that issues the permit must be at the work site before releasing the permit for work to begin.
 The permit shall be conspicuously displayed at the work location during the time it is in force.
-At the completion of the work, a thorough inspection of the area by the Fire Watch and person doing the work shall be performed.
-Following this inspection, the employee who performed the Hot Work shall sign the permit, and leave the permit at the jobsite.
+After the work, a thorough inspection of the area by the Fire Watch and the person doing the work shall be performed.
+Following this inspection, the employee who performed the Hot Work shall sign the permit, and leave the permit at the job site.
 The Fire Watch will remain at the job site for one hour to watch for potential fires or issues.
 The Fire Watch is responsible for signing the permit after he has inspected the job and notifying the area operations coordinator that the Hot Work is complete.

-2. An hour after the Fire Watch notifies the Operations Coordinator that the Hot Work is complete the Operations Coordinator will then survey the work area, sign the permit and remove the permit., Terminated permits must, be sent to the Safety Department.
+- An hour after the Fire Watch notifies the Operations Coordinator that the Hot Work is complete the Operations Coordinator will then survey the work area, sign the permit, and remove the permit., Terminated permits must, be stored in the location designated by the safety department for record-keeping purposes. - 3.
+NOTE: Rule exception When hot work activities are completed, but the fire watch duties remain ongoing into the next shift, fire watch responsibilities can be delegated to an incoming employee, without issuing a new permit. - 4.
 A Hot Work Permit is valid for no more than 24 hours.
-Once a Hot Work Permit has been signed as completed, the permit cannot be used again for the same or another job - a new permit is required.
-A new Hot Work Permit must be filled out each day, even on jobs which continue for many days.
+Once a Hot Work Permit has been signed as completed, the permit cannot be used again for the same or another job a new permit is required.
+A new Hot Work Permit must be filled out each day, even on jobs that continue for many days. - 5.
+Final Check: A mill employee must perform a final checkup 3 hours following the completion of Hot work and sign off on the permit where indicated.